Last Updated on January 16, 2024 by Kelly

 If you’re planning a trip to visit Machu Picchu, you’ll undoubtedly spend time in the city of Cusco.
-Cusco was once the capital of the Inca empire, and as such it contains some of the most notable Inca ruins in Peru.
+Cusco was once the capital of the Inca empire, and it contains some of the most notable Inca ruins in Peru.
 Located high on a hill overlooking Cusco, Sacsayhuaman is one of the most famous Inca archaeological sites in the area.
 Sacsayhuaman is an Inca complex that was built during the 15th century.
 Much like Machu Picchu, it contains a citadel and religious sites.
 It also served as a military fortress.
+We spent a full day exploring Sacsayhuaman, and we’re excited to share our photos and tips.
 In this post, we’ll share a complete guide for visiting Sacsayhuaman in Cusco, Peru.

 How to Get to Sacsayhuaman